tokenami/tokenami/README.md

 #### Extending styles

 Use `includes` to combine styles from multiple components or `css` utilities.
-Conflicting styles (e.g. `--background`) are moved inline to ensure correct overrides:

 ```tsx
 // Reusable focus styles (will appear inline)